 Joel’s Unique Approach

-The format I use for all relationship counselling work, be it man/woman, man/man, woman/woman, parent/adolescent, sister/brother or friend/friend is unique, but over 25 years of professional practice I have found it to be the most effective and efficient one.
+The format I use for all relationship counselling work, be it man/woman, man/man, woman/woman, parent/adolescent, sister/brother or friend/friend is unique, but over 38 years of professional practice I have found it to be the most effective and efficient one.
 In any relationship, and let’s use husband/wife as the example, there are three versions of the truth - hers, his and a version which neither of them sees or takes responsibility for which could be called the version.
 In the first phase of relationship therapy, I see each person by themselves to thoroughly understand their particular feelings, needs and wants and the unique hurts, wounds and disappointments they have experienced in the relationship - that is to say their version.
 Then (with permission) I start to bring their partner’s version to them, almost always in ways they have never fully grasped before.
 I show each person in the relationship their personal dynamics and patterns of communicating or miscommunicating their emotional pain and emotional needs.
-I show them the righteousness of the ego judgements, opinions and beliefs each has accumulated and become attached to about the other person.
+I show them the righteousness of the ego judgments, opinions and beliefs each has accumulated and become attached to about the other person.
 Above all, I show each person in what ways he or she is personally accountable for the current state of the relationship.
 Only after both people have been enlightened, humbled and asked to become responsible, does the therapy proceed to the next phase when the couple comes together.
 This second phase brings the people in the relationship together to explore in what remaining ways their minds, hearts, bodies or souls remain closed to each other and what they can do to reopen them.